Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 Why Asia Is a Favourable Hub for Nearshoring

-Similar to the tendencies in Europe to go nearshoring, many Asian countries also prefer nearshore outsourcing due to close proximity, cultural similarities, and excellent communication due to the fact of locating in one time zone.
+Similar to the tendencies in Europe to go nearshore, many Asian countries also prefer nearshore outsourcing due to close proximity, cultural similarities, and excellent communication due to the fact of locating in one time zone.
 Asia, as a fastly developing continent, is estimated to hit Europe in outsourcing with its huge pool of talents, their proactive approach towards implementing cutting-edge technologies, and, at the same time, affordable labor costs.

 The leading destinations for nearshoring in Asia include India, Vietnam, and the Philippines.
 In comparison to the benefits of nearshoring in Europe, the driving forces behind the tendency to settle the IT services in Asia are cultural similarities, the minimal distance between countries, and no language barriers.
-The latter plays a crucial role since some countries, such as India, require the knowledge of 12 languages for the call center services, and finding native speakers of these languages is much easier in Asia than in East and West Europe.
+The latter plays a crucial role since some countries, such as India, require the knowledge of 12 languages for the call center services, and finding native speakers of these languages is much easier in Asia than in Eastern and Western Europe.

 The manufacturing industry in Asia is one of the leading distributors of clothes that offers its goods to European countries.
 Therefore, hiring an offshore development team in Ukraine, Poland, or Romania is critically advantageous in terms of expanding the borders of services, enriching the target market, and adding value to the IT sector in Asia.